RNstu08/Research-Chatbot/Project_phases/0_phase0_READme.md

     * **Retriever:** This component is responsible for finding the most relevant information from your knowledge base (the research papers).
 It takes the user's query, turns it into an embedding, and uses a vector database to find the document chunks with the most similar embeddings.
         * *Key concept:* Similarity search (often cosine similarity) in vector space.
     * **Generator:** This is the LLM.
 It receives the user's query *and* the context retrieved by the Retriever.
     * **Orchestrator:** The logic that coordinates the Retriever and Generator.
-It ensures the query is processed, context is fetched, the prompt is correctly formatted for the LLM, and the answer is returned.
-LangChain is a popular orchestrator.
+It ensures the query is processed, context is fetched, the prompt is correctly formatted for the LLM, and the answer is returned. **LangChain is a popular orchestrator**.
     * **Why RAG?** It grounds the LLM's answers in specific documents, significantly reducing "hallucinations" (made-up answers) and making responses factual and verifiable based on the provided source material.
 It's more efficient and targeted than fine-tuning an LLM for domain-specific knowledge.

 ### 2. Deep Dive: Sophisticated Text Chunking Strategies for Research Papers